hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-Even if life thrives at the margins of ruin, this is not a theodicy.
+Even if life thrives at the edge of ruin, this is not a theodicy.
 No application of Jarzynski's inequality, however ingenious, can restore the Library of Alexandria; no judicious separation of timescales will raise the dead.
 Loss is loss is loss, and when the order runs out, so does life.
-Besides, physics cannot render mechanism into human value, or expiate from first principles; these tasks fall to other systems of thought, systems with broader responsibilities and looser margins of error: religion, philosophy, art.
+Besides, physics cannot render mechanism into human value, or expiate from first principles; these tasks fall to other systems of thought, systems with broader responsibilities and margins of error: religion, philosophy, art.

 I head back down to the main street, no plans in mind, nothing for